IBM/ibm-storage-odf-block-driver/docs/docs_general/odf_flashsystem_driver_support_matrix.md

 **Note:**

--   SAN Volume Controller (SVC) is fully supported from ODF-FS version 1.4.1.
+-   SAN Volume Controller (SVC) is fully supported from ODF FlashSystem driver version 1.4.1.
 -   FlashSystem 5015, FlashSystem 5035, and FlashSystem 5200 began in version 8.4.0.1.
 -   FlashSystem 9200 began in version 8.4.0.3.
 -   Microcode version 8.4.x includes version 8.4.0.x and higher for both LTS and Non-LTS releases.
 For more information, see [IBM Spectrum Virtualize FAQ for Continuous Development (CD) Release Model for software releases](https://www.ibm.com/support/pages/node/6409554).